SnowBroScott/possibly-a-hero-canonical/decision-log.md

 — their types, moral textures, flavor, and emotional content — is a separate dedicated session.
 This entry defines only the architecture they operate within.

+---

+DECISION LOG ENTRY

+DECISION: The Guiding Principles layer is implemented through Forge's disposition, not as a standalone repo document.
+Forge is the sole principle guardian across the pipeline.
+Canon Guard and Cross-System Auditor handle document and cross-document validation only — principle conflicts surface through Forge in design conversations.
+No separate Guiding Principles document will be created.

+DATE: June 14, 2026

+WHY: The principles are already operational in Forge's instructions and active in every design conversation.
+A standalone document adds fetch overhead without adding authority.
+Forge carries the appropriate context and disposition for principled pushback; fighting the same battle across multiple agents is unnecessary overhead.

+REPLACES: Carries Open item (3) from the Guiding Principles layer LOCKED entry, June 13, 2026.

+STATUS: LOCKED